A Comprehensive Survey on Generative Diffusion Models for Structured Data: Data-driven General Tasks

 \subsubsection{Imputation}

-Tashiro et al. \cite{tashiro2021csdi} introduce the \textit{CSDI}, which employs diffusion models for time-series data imputation mainly, but for forecasting as well.
-They propose the novel training and sampling strategy, which are inspired by masked language modelling \cite{vaswani2017attention}.
+Although CSDI \cite{tashiro2021csdi} is mainly introduced for time-series data imputation, it is also applicable to forecasting.
+Tashiro \textit{et al}. propose novel training and sampling strategies, which are inspired by masked language modelling \cite{vaswani2017attention}.
 During the training process, a subset of observed values is employed as conditional data, with the rest of the observed data for imputation targets.
 On the other hand, during sampling, all observed data points are utilised as conditional information, whereas all missing values are considered as targets for imputation.
-Let conditional observations $ \mathbf{x}_0^{co} $ and imputation targets $ \mathbf{x}_0^{ta} $, then the noisy target to be sampled is denoted as $\mathbf{x}_{t}^{ta} = \sqrt{{\alpha}_t}\mathbf{x}_0^{ta} + (1-{\alpha}_t) \epsilon$.
-The imputation network $ \epsilon_{\theta} $ is trained by minimising the following objective function:
+Let conditional observations $ \mathbf{x}_0^\mathrm{co} $ and imputation targets $ \mathbf{x}_0^\mathrm{ta} $, then the noisy target to be sampled can be written as $\mathbf{x}_{t}^\mathrm{ta} = \sqrt{{\alpha}_t}\mathbf{x}_0^\mathrm{ta} + (1-{\alpha}_t) \epsilon$.
+Accordingly, the imputation network $ \epsilon_{\theta} $ is trained by minimising the following objective function:

-To effectively harness both the temporal and feature-based dependencies of time series, they \cite{tashiro2021csdi} design a temporal and feature Transformer layer \cite{vaswani2017attention} instead of using a convolution layer.
+To effectively harness both temporal and feature-based dependencies of time series, they design a temporal and feature Transformer layer \cite{vaswani2017attention}, instead of using a convolution layer.
 It outperforms other strong VAE-based baselines on both healthcare and environmental data.